Cough in Children

 • Clinical diagnosis is often adequate.

-• A high index of suspicion for foreign body aspiration is needed if children are 6 months to 6 years of age.
+• A high index of suspicion for foreign body aspiration is needed in young children and children with significant cognitive disabilities.

-• Antitussives and expectorants lack proof of effect in most cases.
+• Antitussives and expectorants lack proof of effect in most cases and are not recommended for young children.

-• Obtain a chest x-ray if patients have red flag findings or chronic cough.
+• Consider obtaining a chest radiograph if patients have red flag findings or chronic cough.

 quizzes_lightbulb_red